moonmaster9000/specdown/README.markdown

     Usage
     -------------------

-    You'll use the `Todo` method to interact with your list.
-For example, to see what's inside your List, simply:
+    You'll use the `todo` method to interact with your list.
+For example, to see what's inside your list, simply:

     ```ruby
-    Todo #==> []
+    todo #==> []
     ```

 We've just created our first executable test.
-When we surrounded the `Todo` code with a `ruby` backtick fence, we told specdown to execute that code.
+When we surrounded the `todo` code with a `ruby` backtick fence, we told specdown to execute that code.
 The "#==> []" is of course not executable - it's just a comment.

-Now if you run the specdown command, you'll get an exception report telling you that the "Todo" constant is undefined:
+Now if you run the specdown command, you'll get an exception report telling you that the "todo" constant is undefined:

     $ specdown readme.markdown